You will need roughly 8 minutes to read this article.

 encrypted_env_file directive.
 For example:

-app: build: image: myorg/appname dockerfile_path: Dockerfile encrypted_env_file: env.encrypted
+app: build: image: myorg/appname dockerfile_path: Dockerfile encrypted_env_file: - env.encrypted # one or many environment files can be defined within a service

 jet decrypt env.encrypted env